 Malaga is usually the gateway to Andalucia, being one of the cheapest airports to fly to in the region.
 Many people just hire a car at the airport to go and explore the more famous cities such as Granada or Sevilla, or, hop on their transfers directly to the all-inclusive hotels in Torremolinos or Benalmadena.

 Malaga is worth exploring, even if it’s just for a day.
 One of the most important cultural monuments of Malaga is the Picasso Museum, which holds an impressive collection of works and sketches by the famous painter.
+Visiting the museum is free for the last two visiting hours, on a Sunday.
 Nearby, you can also visit the house where he was born, which is also a research centre.

 Malaga is a young city, with lots of great restaurants and outdoors terraces, especially around the Paseo Maritimo.
 Here you will find the only Michelin Star restaurant in the city.
 Also, if you want to sample some of the best tapas in Malaga, this is the area to go to.